Bend Studio: History

 Bend Studio's first original intellectual property (IP) after Syphon Filter was Days Gone, released in April 2019 for the PlayStation 4.
 Garvin and the game's director, Jeff Ross, left the studio by December 2020.
 However, Garvin claims the company fired him for having "a disruptive personality".
-Bend Studio has distanced itself from Garvin after his rant on Twitter where he blamed "woke" gamers for the middling critical reception of Days Gone.
-As of June 2021, the studio is working on a new IP that builds on the open-world systems from Days Gone.
-On June 7, 2022, Bend Studio unveiled their new logo.
+Bend Studio has distanced itself from Garvin after his complaint on Twitter where he blamed "woke" reviewers for the middling critical reception of Days Gone.

+As of June 2021, Bend Studio was working on a new IP that builds on the open-world systems from Days Gone.
+In June 2022, Bend Studio unveiled their new logo.
+In January 2025, Sony cancelled Bend Studio's live-service game that was in development since 2021.
+In June 2025, Jason Schreier of Bloomberg reported that Bend Studio had laid off 30% of their staff (around 40 employees).
+Sony would go on to confirm that layoffs had taken place, but not say how many employees were affected.